 Word count: 7 words or fewer in your main message

-Font choice: Bold, sans-serif, highly legible typeface
+Font choice: Bold, sans-serif, choose a highly legible typeface

 Color contrast: High contrast between text and background

-Single message: One clear idea, not multiple concepts
+Single message: One clear idea

-One image: Single dominant visual element
+One image: Single clear visual element

 Clear CTA: Specific action for viewers to take

-Image quality: High-resolution photos (300+ DPI)
+Image quality: High-resolution (300+ DPI)

 Logo placement: Visible but not overwhelming (10-15% of space)